You are here

 - Writing and Citation Manuals plus Zotero

 Welcome to the English Research Guide!
 Here, you will find a comprehensive collection of print and electronic resources specifically for English that are provided through Laurentian Library services.
-Use the tabs above to locate and access a variety of useful tools to assist you with your information needs.
+Use the links on the left to locate and access a variety of useful tools to assist you with your information needs.

 To learn more about the library and its resources and how you can exploit them to your advantage, register in the Research Skills Tutorial on D2L.
 There are several sections in the tutorial with a short quiz at the end of each; at the end you will receive a Certificate of Completion.
 Many professors require you to take this tutorial--and once you finish it, you can save your certificate to reprint as often as necessary.